racket/rhombus/rhombus/0000-rhombus.md

 ## Arrays and maps

-The `Array` constructor is similar to `List`, but it creates an array, which has a fixed length at the time that it's created and offers constant-time acc<ess to any element of the array.
+The `Array` constructor is similar to `List`, but it creates an array, which has a fixed length at the time that it’s created and offers constant-time acc<ess to any element of the array.
 Like a list, and array is a map.
 Unlike a list, an array is mutable, so `[` ...
 `]` for indexing can be combined with `=` for assignment.